swyxio/async-render-toolbox/README.md

 ## Usage - chrome extension

+The extension is [here](https://chrome.google.com/webstore/detail/fbchcodfbfjeededacomngobhnndcgol) - waiting for it to show up on the Chrome store.
+Then:

 * install the extension.
 * click the little browser icon
 * you should see the radar appear